Last Updated on Samuel Franklinby

 The Sharpshooter is one of the most flexible classes when it comes to perk skills in Killing Floor 2 with your choice of weapons, teammates, map and playstyle all being important factors to consider and it can even change wave to wave.
 Players should not be afraid to mix and match perk skills when playing this class.
 Notable active perk skills when playing as the Sharpshooter are:

 - Movement: This first tier sets the scene for what players can expect from each side of the Sharpshooter perk skill tree choices.
-On the left hand side you’ll find a sniper focused perk that boosts damage when stationary while on the right hand size players have the option to shift towards a run and gun style approach that allows them to constantly reposition.
+On the left hand side you’ll find a sniper focused perk that boosts damage when stationary while on the right hand side players have the option to shift towards a run and gun style approach that allows them to constantly reposition.
 If your focus is primarily on hunting big ZEDs with hard hitting weapons you want to grab Sniper while players that are leaning towards the automatic weapons with larger magazine capacities will want Marksman as you’ll be on the move more often.

 - Basic Technique: At this tier players will find a significant power jump in the form of Stability that gives you damage, movement speed and reload speed when crouching that makes this a common position for the Sharpshooter to use.
 This takes some active thought initially until it becomes second nature with the benefits being powerful enough to warrant activating whenever possible.
 Ballistic Shock on the right hand side of this tier should not be your default choice but can sometimes still be viable where your team needs the additional utility and can afford to miss the additional 30% damage of stability.

-- Skill: Like the tier above the left hand side has a huge potential boost to damage and further focuses our playstyle towards headshots to maximum the stacking potential of this.
-Players can see there current number of stacks in the centre of their screen with players able to either stack this up before a large ZED on easy enemies or stack it up on the same enemy through repeated shots.
+- Skill: Like the tier above the left hand side has a huge potential boost to damage and further focuses our playstyle towards headshots to maximise the stacking potential of this.
+Players can see the current number of stacks in the centre of their screen with players able to either stack this up before a large ZED on easy enemies or stack it up on the same enemy through repeated shots.
 Given the huge boost to damage the situations you want Tactical Reload instead are rare although is effective in builds that use weapons like the M99 were the magazine size is small and the reload time is large.
 Keep in mind that at an advanced level of Sharpshooter gameplay players can become proficient at initiating reload animation cancelling on certain weapons which may mitigate the benefit of Tactical Reload.

 - Equipment: The equipment tier of perks for the Sharpshooter once again gives us a damage boost while also helping recoil slightly in the form of Dead Eye which is our default option as a result as it helps us achieve our class goals.
 Without this perk you will lack some breakpoints against large ZEDs depending on difficultly so be careful of swapping this out for Always Prepared.
 The right side option does give a small boost to our utility through another grenade though and there are also some sneaky tactics you can use with the trader and Always Prepared that allow you to walk away with more ammunition than you would otherwise (known as over-capping, refer to the tips section).